syncfusion-content/javascript-docs/js/Grid/Grouping.md

 ---
 layout: post
 title: Grouping with Grid widget for Syncfusion Essential JS
-description: How to enable grouping and its functionalities
+description: Check out and learn here all about how to enable grouping and its functionalities in Syncfusion Grid and much more.
 platform: js
 control: Grid
 documentation: ug